-Congresswoman Stefanik supports a national energy policy that increases American-made energy, reduces our dependency on foreign oil, protects the environment, and brings down energy costs for New Yorkers.
+Congresswoman Stefanik supports an all-of-the above energy development and investment policy that increases American-made energy, reduces our dependence on foreign oil, protects the environment, and brings down energy costs for New Yorkers.

 For more information concerning work and views related to Energy, please contact our office.